 Susie Wienke - Instructor C.Y.T.
 200 I have been an exercise enthusiast since I was a child.
 By practicing yoga I have discovered the joy and benefits of linking breath, mind and body to create an amazing life.
 My classes are a mix of inspiration, challenge and support.
 Get ready to take chances, explore the unknown and grow your best self.
 You will leave class feeling strong, centered and relaxed.
 I believe that if you exercise your mind and body, your soul will be at peace.
 I spend my free time playing, biking and traveling with my husband and two kids.

 Kara Felsman Ippoliti - Instructor R.Y.T.
 200 I have always enjoyed the mental challenge that is inherent in physical activity.
-This began in my younger years with gymnastics and grew into trying many sports; I became an endurance runner in high school and continued into adulthood.
-I enjoy running races and trying new events with obstacles, I try to skydive at least once a year, I love to rock climb, and I spend a lot of time climbing high into the trees as a ropes course supervisor.
+This began in my younger years with gymnastics & grew into trying many sports; I became an endurance runner in high school & continued into adulthood.
+I enjoy running races and trying new events with obstacles, I try to skydive at least once a year, I love to rock climb, & I spend a lot of time climbing high into the trees as a ropes course supervisor.
 I came to yoga in 2012 when I decided to try something new with my sister-in-law.
 I was shocked at the level of physical challenge it provided to me.
 I quickly learned that yoga is not about mastery, but about practice and effort.
-There is never an end point or goal; just a journey of physical growth and self-discovery.
+There is never an end point or goal; just a journey of physical growth & self-discovery.
 Yoga has helped me to become physically and mentally stronger than I have ever previously experienced.
-I have personally witnessed the tremendous effects of the connection of body and mind through yoga and have worked to incorporate these practices into my daily work as a psychologist.
-As a yoga teacher, I hope to provide a challenging physical practice that creates strength in the mind and a connection with the breath.
+I have personally witnessed the tremendous effects of the connection of body and mind through yoga & have worked to incorporate these practices into my daily work as a psychologist.
+As a yoga teacher, I hope to provide a challenging physical practice that creates strength in the mind & connection with the breath.

 Jackie Kerkman - Instructor R.Y.T.
 200 As a runner and cycling addict, I began practicing yoga with the goal of becoming more flexible to improve my athletic performance.
 But I quickly recognize that yoga was not just about static stretching.
 The power of breath, movement with intention, strength and alignment pulled me into exploring and expanding my yoga practice.
 I began incorporating yoga poses into my practice as physical therapist and saw the positive responses in my patients both physically and mentally.
 I pursued my RYT-200 hour teaching certification so that I could continue to expand my passion of empowering people to live healthy, happy lives.
 I love challenging students to find their own edge and release their unique inner power through powerful, purposeful and dynamic classes.